Creating a Legacy Home: 7 Principles for Remodeling with Meaning, Beauty & Longevity

 A guide to thoughtful design that preserves the past, embraces the present, and plans for the future.

-When you step into a space that’s been lived in with care and updated with vision, you can feel it.
+When you step into a space that has been lived in with care and updated with vision, you can feel it.
 The way light spills across an old oak floor.
 The curve of a restored banister.
 The way a modern kitchen hums in harmony with vintage windows.
-These aren’t just features — they’re memories in the making.
+These are not just features; they are memories in the making.

-Whether you're restoring a 1920s craftsman, updating a mid-century gem, or transforming your forever home, this guide is for those who want to remodel with intention and integrity — keeping the soul of the home intact while making space for beauty, longevity, and life today.
+Whether you are restoring a 1920s craftsman, updating a mid century gem, or transforming your forever home, this guide is for those who want to remodel with intention and integrity, keeping the soul of the home intact while making space for beauty, longevity, and life today.

 1. Respect the Soul of the Home